 - Algeria (2016)

-- Egypt (2016)
+- Egypt (2016, 2020)

 - Lebanon (2008)

-- Morocco (2009, 2013, 2017)
+- Morocco (2009, 2013, 2017, 2021)

-- Tunisia (2013, 2017)
+- Tunisia (2013, 2017, 2021)

 The first annual meeting of the MedSPAD Committee took place in 2014.

-The second report (2017), covering 12 countries, focuses on the prevalence of the use of alcohol, tobacco, cannabis and medication with and without a medical prescription.
+The second report (2017), covering 12 countries, focuses on the prevalence of the use of alcohol, tobacco, cannabis and medication with and without medical prescription.

-The third report, published in 2019, follows the work presented in the 2017 report and provides an insight into the perceived availability, early onset and prevalence of substance use among adolescents, as well as its socio-economic and policy context in the Mediterranean region.
+The third report, published in 2019, follows up on the work featured in the 2017 report and provides an insight into the perceived availability, early onset and prevalence of substance use among adolescents, as well as its socio-economic and policy context in the Mediterranean region.
 For this report, thirteen countries provided raw data from their national surveys: Algeria, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Malta, Morocco, Portugal, Spain and Tunisia.